 Shorter is not better when it comes to lawn care.
-In fact, setting your lawn mower to cut at a height of three inches or greater will promote a denser, healthier root system for your turfgrass.
-This will make your lawn more resistant to weeds, drought and erosion.
+In fact, cutting your grass at a height of three inches or higher will produce a denser, healthier root system.
+This will make your grass more resistant to weeds, drought and erosion.
 Longer grass also helps trap potential pollutants that would otherwise blow into stormdrains.

 Remember: Grass is like any other plant; it needs sunlight to grow.
 The longer its leaves, the more sunlight it can capture.
 Take a ruler or tape measure and check how high your mower is set from the ground.
 If it’s less than three inches, adjust it accordingly.

-Also, try to avoid cutting more than one-third of the length of the grass blade at a time.
-Doing so will stress your lawn and make it harder to re-grow.
-It also leaves behind clumps of grass clippings that are too big to blend back into the lawn.
-In addition to smothering the live grass underneath them, these clumps can end up in stormdrains, sending phosphorus, nitrogen and other excess nutrients to nearby rivers and lakes.
+Wrong.
+Cutting off more than a third of the grass blade at one time stresses your turfgrass.
+It also leaves your yard littered with clumps of grass clippings that are too big to blend back into the lawn.
+In addition to smothering the live grass underneath them, these clippings end up in the streets and stormdrains, sending phosphorus, nitrogen and other excess nutrients to the nearest available waterbody.

 Don’t cut off more than one-third of the height of your grass when you mow.
 Instead, consider cutting more frequently, especially during spring — when grass grows more quickly than it does in the summer.